-The Top 10 Activities for the LGBTQ Community
+The Top 10 Things to Do for the LGBTQ Community

 Denver is, without a doubt, one of the best vacation spots for the LGBTQ community.
 Not only has our city been at the forefront of civil rights for LGBTQ people, it has quickly become one of the most accepting cities in the nation.
 No matter where you go in The Mile High City you’ll have a great time, but here are our picks to make your visit a little more colorful.

 Denver Art Museum is one of the largest art museums between Chicago and the West Coast, with a collection of more than 70,000 works scattered throughout its campus.
 Its walls have housed millions of beautiful, multicultural works of art since it opened its doors in 1983—including LGBTQ artists.
 In November 2018, the work of iconic, gay designer Christian Dior with Dior: From Paris to the World that surveys 70 years of the House of Dior’s enduring legacy and its global influence.

 Throw on your game face, do your stretches, make your way to Cherry Creek for plenty of shopping.
 Don’t worry, Cherry Creek has something for everybody.
 Cherry Creek Shopping Center has more than 160 shops, with more than 40 stores exclusive to the area, including Neiman Marcus, Tiffany & Co, Louis Vuitton and Tory Burch.
 Across the street find Cherry Creek North, a 16 block outdoor shopping and dining destination.
 Find galleries, boutiques, restaurants, spas and more!

 3. Red Rocks Park & Amphitheatre